ajayshrma/Tic_Tac_Toe-app/README.md

 Tic_Tac_Toe  A Professional Multiplayer Game app

 ## About
-Tic_Tac_Toe game is an Multiplayer application. yoou can play with  your friends.
+Tic_Tac_Toe game is an Multiplayer application. you can play with  your friends.

 ## Features!